interactiveaudiolab/MCFT/README.md

 Audio examples, time-frequency plots, and detailed experimental results are provided in [the demo webpage](https://interactiveaudiolab.github.io/MCFT).

 ## Citing
-If you are using the MCFT in your research, please cite it using one of the following bibtex citation:
+If you are using the MCFT for your research, please cite it using one of the following bibtex citation:

 ```
 @article{pishdadian2018multi,